How to Play Texas Hold'em

 Before any cards are dealt, two players must post forced bets called blinds:

 The dealer button rotates clockwise after every hand, so everyone takes turns posting blinds.
+Your seat relative to the button matters more than you’d think — position explained covers why.

 The Deal